Logo Icon

 Conclusion

 Geometry might seem a bit tricky at first with all the shapes, lines, and formulas.
 But don't worry!
-It's all about understanding the basic formulas and theorems and practising regularly.
+It's all about understanding the basic geometry formulas for CAT and theorems and practising regularly.
 Remember, every shape has a story, and each formula helps you solve a piece of the puzzle.

 So, take your time, learn those key CAT geometry formulas and theorems, and don't be afraid to draw diagrams.